padrinobook/padrinobook/chapters/login_and_registration.md

 \begin{aside}
 \heading{MIME?}

 MIME stands for "Multipurpose Internet Mail Extensions" and they specify additional attributes to email headers like the content type and define transfer encodings which can be used to present a higher encoded file (e.g. 8-bit) with the 7-bit ASCII character set.
 This makes it possible to put non-English characters in the message header like the subject.
 The goal of the MIME definition was that existing email servers had nothing to change in order to use MIME types.
-This means that MIME headers are optional for plain text emails and so even none MIME messages can be read correctly by a clients being able to read MIME encoded messages.
+This means that MIME headers are optional for plain text emails and even none MIME messages can be read correctly by a clients being able to read MIME encoded messages.

 \end{aside}